MacKentoch/easyFormGenerator/README.md

       //submit will return updated dataModel in "dataModelSubmitted" parameter function submitFormEvent(dataModelSubmitted){
-        console.info('Submit event : you can manage this event in your controller');
+        console.info('Submit event: you can manage this event in your controller');
-        console.dir( {'dataModelSubmitted' : dataModelSubmitted} );
+        console.dir( {'dataModelSubmitted': dataModelSubmitted} );
       }

       function cancelFormEvent(){
-        console.info('Cancel event : you can manage this event in your controller');
+        console.info('Cancel event: you can manage this event in your controller');
       }
     }
       //...